botlabs-gg/yagpdb-docs-v2/content/getting-started.md

 {{% /notice %}}

 1. Go to <https://yagpdb.xyz/manage>
-2. Click on *Login with Discord* in the top-left corner
+2. Click on *Login with Discord* in the top-right corner
 3. Authorize the application to know what servers you are in
 4. Select the server you want to add the bot to in the dropdown menu